Why PromptPack?

 The Engineering Challenge

 Prompts have become critical business logic.
-They orchestrate AI systems, integrate with tools, handle multi-turn conversations, and make decisions that impact users directly.
+They drive AI agents, orchestrate tool calls, run multi-step workflows, and make decisions that impact users directly.
 But most prompt development lacks the discipline we apply to traditional software engineering.

 Consider what we have for traditional code: